catalyst-cloud/catalystcloud-docs/source/kubernetes/role-mapping.rst

 At this point we have now updated our sync policy to include a relationship between our *Project Member* role and our *pod-internal-group*.

-Next, we will create a set of RBAC roles and rolebindings for our group.
+Now, we will create our set of RBAC roles and rolebindings for the group.
 This will give users who exist in this group permission to perform the commands that we specify in our rolebinding.
 These permissions will then extend to users with the *Project Member* role because of our keystone-sync configmap.
 For our